 If there is a “change of heart” during the legal risk period, an adoptive family may understandably feel discouraged.
 That is one of the reasons it’s very important to work with a licensed agency that is comfortable helping birth and adoptive parents navigate both the procedural and emotional path of domestic adoption.
 The staff at Full Circle is always available to talk about the course of your adoption plan, whether things are going well, or whether there are bumps in the road or disappointments.

 Are there disappointments short of a post-birth change of heart?
 How many “fall throughs” do families generally have before the match that results in a placement?
 It is not uncommon for a family to have several situations which seem promising in the moment, but which, on closer evaluation, are not right for them.
 The agency is very careful about evaluating potential adoptive matches, directly, and with the help of our allied colleagues in other states.
 We listen for important information regarding the mother/child’s health, presence/absence of drug/alcohol use, risk factors (social, medical, and legal) and other factors.
 As a result, you may decline one or more offered matches.
 You are not judged for this.
 We believe this is your life and you need to make choices that are right for you and your family.
 In the other direction, a birthmother may decide to parent shortly after reaching out to the agency.
 This can be disappointing but may not be overwhelming for the adoptive family since a short time is involved.
-While domestic adoption has “ups and downs”, the joy of the work is in witnessing the connections that result when adoptive and birthfamilies persevere and have faith.
+While domestic adoption has “ups and downs”, the joy of the work is in witnessing the connections that result when adoptive and birth families persevere and have faith.

 In the vast majority of cases, post-birth changes of heart do not occur.
 Birthparents are aware of adoptive families’ fears.
 They know you are worried until the procedural part is final.
 You are surprised to hear the birthmother taking care to reassure you of her steadfastness to the plan and how grateful she is to you for your loving her child.
 The hospital nursing staff refreshes you on aspects of newborn care and loads you up with formula as you leave the hospital for your hotel room.
 You and the birthmother stay in touch by phone and you reassure her about how the baby is doing.
 This is often a time when your heart has the difficult task of loving a child and holding back a little until the birthmother and birthfather’s paperwork is final.
 Usually while you’re diapering the baby, she’s on the phone talking about how she’s doing, sharing genuine reassurances that she’s firm about her plan and happy that the child is blessed with you as parents.

-Many adoptive parents want a less open adoption at the beginning.
-Over the months and years ahead, the adoptive family often longs for more information or for more connection than the birthparents are available for.
-The birthparents may have gone off in new directions in their lives.
-As a result, we see one of our primary functions as educating both birth and adoptive families about the range of options they have with regards to whether or not to have communication before and/or after placement and about some of the typical patterns.
+We see one of our primary functions as educating both birth and adoptive families about the range of options they have with regards to whether or not to have communication before and/or after placement and about some of the typical patterns.

 Generally, we think it can be very helpful for children to know about their birthparents, and, where it is comfortable, for the children to have photos of them.
-Anything that helps reduce the “mystery” and that can help them have a firm sense of their full heritage and history usually contributes to developing a strong sense of self-esteem.
+Anything that helps reduce the mystery and that can help them have a firm sense of their full heritage and history usually contributes to developing a strong sense of self-esteem.
 We also honor that an adoption placement is a very emotional process.
 Birth and adoptive parents have a wide range of comfort levels with regard to meeting in-person and exchanging information.
 Some birthparents feel it may be too painful to meet with the family who will know the joys of raising their child.
-It may just be “too hard.”
+It may just fee too hard.
 We honor birth and adoptive family’s comfort levels and try to help you harmonize your needs with each other.

 Birthparents vary in the degree to which they want to share information or meet.
 At the time of an adoption placement, they may feel less confident of themselves and feel awkward about what might be shared with a child.
 We respect birthparents’ wishes for privacy and also respond to their wishes for connection by finding families who feel responsive and open to the desired level of connection or wish for privacy.